Migma: Reactors

 A series of four Migma reactors were built; the original Migma (retroactively, Migma I) in 1973, Migma II in 1975, Migma III in 1976, and eventually culminating with the Migma IV in 1982.
 These devices were relatively small, only a few meters long along the accelerator beamline with a disk-shaped target chamber about 2 m in diameter and 1 m thick.
 Migma testbed devices used accelerators of about 1 MeV, to 2 MeV.

 The Migma designs aimed at using aneutronic fuels, most notably D-He3 reaction, which requires much higher temperatures to reach ignition than the typical D-T reaction.
 Migma II managed to reach the required temperature, about 15 billion degrees, in 1975.
 Migma IV set a record for confinement time of 25 seconds in 1982, as well as the record fusion triple product (density × energy-confinement-time × mean energy) of 4 × 10^{14} keV sec cm−3, a record that was not approached by a conventional tokamak until JET achieved 3 × 10^{14} keV sec cm−3 in 1987.

 To make a Migma large enough to produce net energy, the triple product reached by Migma IV would have to be increased between 100 and 1000 times.
 Maglich attempted to secure funding for a follow-on design for some time, unsuccessfully.
-According to an article in The Scientist, Maglich has been involved in an acrimonious debate with the various funding agencies since the 1980s.
+According to an article in The Scientist, Maglich had been involved in an acrimonious debate with the various funding agencies since the 1980s.